GuyPie/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-function-return-type.md

   allowTypedFunctionExpressions?: boolean;
   // if true, functions immediately returning another function expression will not be checked allowHigherOrderFunctions?: boolean;
+  // if true, functions not directly exported will not be checked ignoreUnexportedFunctions?: boolean;
 };

 const defaults = {